CleverCloud/doc.clever-cloud.com/commons/addons/fs_buckets.md

 <div class="alert alert-hot-problems">
   <h5>Note for Beta Version</h5>
-  <div>FS Buckets are free during the beta period.
+  <div>FS Buckets are free during the beta period with a fair use at 100 MB.
 No credits will be charged.</div>
 </div>

 When you deploy an application on any PaaS, a new application is created, the previous is deleted.